In this post we cover a VoIP related Q&A from a client.

 We need to upgrade your drinking straw to a hose so that the water (voice data) drains faster (better throughput) and the calls are clear.

-TUCU offers VoIP for small business installation services, as well as a full range of IT support services in Toronto, Markham and Durham Region.
+TUCU offers business VoIP installation services in Toronto, as well as a full range of IT support services.
 Please contact us for more information.
 We’re here to help.